ColleagueRiley/Peanut_gb-RGFW/README.md

 # Peanut RGFW
-An gameboy emulator RGFW example using Peanut_gb.h
+A Gameboy emulator example for RGFW and Peanut_gb.h

 # building
 to build the example, run `make` or `make debug`